-Challenge number Detail of challenge 1 Assessments on entry to year 7 in the last 2 years indicate that a significant number of our disadvantaged pupils arrive below age-related expectations compared to that of their peers.
-Subsequent internal assessments at KS4 show that this gap widens due to more progress made by non-disadvantaged students, despite disadvantaged students still making positive progress.
-This is also linked with the higher % of SEN students who are also disadvantaged students.
-2 Assessments and observations of KS3 pupils on entry (CATs) indicate that disadvantaged pupils generally have lower levels than peers, in particular with reading and numeracy.
+Challenge number Detail of challenge 1 Assessments on entry to year 7 in the last 2 years indicate that a signif- icant number of our disadvantaged pupils arrive below age-related ex- pectations compared to that of their peers.
+Subsequent internal assess- ments at KS4 show that this gap widens due to more progress made by non-disadvantaged students, despite disadvantaged students still mak- ing positive progress.
+This is also linked with the higher % of SEN students who are also dis- advantaged students.
+2 Assessments and observations of KS3 pupils on entry (CATs and SATs) indicate that disadvantaged pupils generally have lower levels than peers, in particular with reading and numeracy.
 This impacts their progress in all subjects.
 On entry to year 7 in the last 2 years, the average CAT scores indicate a significant gap.
-Year 7- disadvantaged pupils (90.8) non-disadvantaged (100.1).
+Year 7- disadvantaged pupils (90.8) non-disadvan- taged (100.1).
 Year 8- disadvantaged pupils (94.8) non-disadvantaged (96.7).
 This gap remains steady during pupils' time at our school.
 In the last 2 years, almost half the disadvantaged population are also SEN students.
-3 Our assessments and observations with pupils and families suggest that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
-These findings are backed up by several national studies and internal data collated over lockdown.
-This has resulted in significant knowledge gaps resulting in pupils falling further behind age-related expectations, especially in core subjects.
-4 Our observations suggest many lower attaining disadvantaged pupils lack metacognitive / self-regulation strategies when faced with challenging tasks and in particular home learning.
-Internal data shows a lower % of disadvanteged students engaging with home learning.
-5 Our assessments, observations and discussions with pupils and families have identified social and emotional issues for many pupils, such as anxiety, depression (diagnosed by medical professionals) and low self-esteem.
-This is partly driven by concern about catching up lost learning and exams/future prospects, and the lack of enrichment opportunities due to the pandemic.
-These challenges particularly affect disadvantaged pupils, including their attainment.
-Challenges also include engagement with parents' evenings and engaging with the College Building Confidence, self-esteem, resilience, aspiration are key 6 Our attendance data over the last year indicates that attendance among disadvantaged pupils has been 5.7% lower than for non-disadvantaged pupils.
-28.4% of disadvantaged pupils have been 'persistently absent' compared to 10.7% of their peers during that period.
-Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
+Current Year 7- SAT results show gaps in average scores Non PP PP- Re 99 Wr 97 Ma 98 Non-PP Re 105 Wr 101 Ma102 3 Our assessments and observations with pupils and families suggest that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
+These findings are backed up by several national stud- ies and internal data collated over lockdown.
+This has resulted in significant knowledge gaps resulting in pupils fall- ing further behind age-related expectations, especially in core subjects.
+Current year 11 PP students (7/10 also SEND) are at greatest risk of not achieving.
+4 Our observations suggest many lower attaining disadvantaged pupils lack metacognitive / self-regulation strategies when faced with challeng-ing tasks and in particular home learning.
+Internal data shows a lower % of disadvantaged students engaging with home learning.

+5 Our assessments, observations and discussions with pupils and fami- lies have identified social and emotional issues for many pupils, such as anxiety, depression (diagnosed by medical professionals) and low self-esteem.
+This is partly driven by concern about catching up lost learning and exams/future prospects, and the lack of enrichment oppor- tunities due to the pandemic.
+These challenges particularly affect disad- vantaged pupils, including their attainment.
+Challenges also include engagement with parents' evenings and en- gaging with the College Building Confidence, self-esteem, resilience, aspiration are key 6 Our attendance data over the last year indicates that attendance among disadvantaged pupils has been 5.7% lower than for non-disad- vantaged pupils.
+Overall school PA is below is 1% above national average however dis- advantaged pupils attendance is 86.6% compared to 93.7% of their peers during that period.
+Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' pro- gress.
 Attendance of PP students results in gaps in knowledge.